jepras/source-graph/worklog.md

 Cursor works better for restructuring code.
 They did fuck up a restructure by putting an api endpoint under export const proposalApi instead of export const api, and didn't solve it in other files.

 11.
 When a way of doing things feels wrong, then i sense it and gets expert advice from multiple sources (cursor, claude, ai studio) about what to do.
 Example: single source of truth from the database instead of writing variable names in base models + frontend interfaces.
+Model-first development.

 12.
 Circle of vibecoding: